annemedia/anne-hasher/README.md

 Make sure the app has executable permissions and open it from your file explorer.

 ##### macOS
 Open the dmg and drag the app to your Applications folder, run it from there.
-If you get an unidentified developer warning, either change the settings under System Preferences > Security & Privacy > General > Allow applications downloaded from: to Anywhere or in a Terminal, strip the xattr com.apple.quarantine attribute from the downloaded file, like so:
+If you get an unidentified developer warning, either change the settings under System Preferences > Security & Privacy > General > Allow applications downloaded from: to Anywhere or in a Terminal, OR strip the xattr com.apple.quarantine attribute from the downloaded file, like so:

 ```shell
 cd /Applications